Mozilla: Mozilla Festival

-The Mozilla Festival (MozFest) is a unique hybrid: part art, tech, and society convening, part maker festival, and the premiere gathering for activists in diverse global movements fighting for a more humane digital world.
+The Mozilla Festival (MozFest) is a unique hybrid: part art, tech, and society convening, part maker festival, and the premier gathering for activists in diverse global movements fighting for a more humane digital world.
 Journalists, coders, filmmakers, designers, educators, gamers, makers, youth, and anyone else, from all over the world, are encouraged to attend, with nearly 10,000 participating virtually in 2021 from more than 87 countries, working together at the intersection of human rights, climate justice, and technology, specifically trustworthy artificial intelligence.

 The event revolves around key issues based on the chosen theme for that year's festival.
 MozFest unfolds over the span of two weeks, with more than 500 interactive sessions, films, talks, round-tables, hack-a-thons, exhibits, and socials.
 Topics range from privacy best practices, developing solutions to online misinformation and harassment, building free software tools, supporting Trustworthy AI innovations, and more.
 The titles of the festival revolve around the main theme, freedom, and the Web.